hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 echo "Bars launched..."
 ```

-Note that in the script above, `bar` is the name of the bar, as we set it above.
+Make sure the name `bar` matches the name you set in your Polybar configuration.

-Then, we can start this script with i3 config file
+#### i3 Configuration

+To start the Polybar automatically with i3, add the following line to your i3 configuration file:

 ```
 exec_always ~/.config/i3/launch.sh
 ```

-### How it works?
+### How it Works?

-Polybar has several modules.
-[Click here](https://github.com/polybar/polybar/wiki/Module:-script) to learn what a module is.
-Basically, its a block of text/icon shown on the bar.
-You can use many of the pre-written modules or you can easily create your own.
+Polybar operates using modules, which are essentially blocks of text or icons displayed on the bar.
+You can utilize a variety of pre-written modules or create your own easily.
+For more detailed information, you can refer to the [Polybar module documentation](https://github.com/polybar/polybar/wiki/Module:-script).

 ### Modules Introduction

-Here are some basics.
-You can learn everything required [here](https://github.com/polybar/polybar/wiki).
-Also, all the options for each module are given in the documentation.
+Each module is defined in your Polybar configuration file and can include various parameters to customize its appearance and behavior.
+Here’s a basic template for a module:

 ```ini
 [module/module_name]                ; `module_name` is the name of the module